Licensed Professional Counselor

 4531 SE Belmont Street

 Provides free initial consultation

 Provides telehealth services

 Practicing Since: 2019

 I have a background in bereavement support, including working directly with people in hospice.
-I have a specialization in adjustment to disability, which often involves a great deal of loss and grief.
+I work with clients who have experienced tragic and sudden losses, anticipated losses, and complicated grief.

 Samantha Auclair has not posted any group sessions.